Location: UK Remote, with occasional travel to Cambridge

 Experience And Personal Attributes

-We recognise that everyone has the potential for growth, and we welcome applications from candidates who can demonstrate that they have some, but not all, of the experience and personal attributes listed here.
+We recognise that everyone has the potential for growth.
+We welcome applications from candidates who can demonstrate that they have some, but not necessarily all, of the experience and personal attributes listed here.
 We also welcome applicants from non-traditional backgrounds, such as those returning to work, leaving military service, or having recently changed careers.

 You will have a significant focus on continuous improvement, proactively acting on opportunities to improve the technology, toolings and ways of working around you.
 You will have worked directly with non-technical stakeholders, gathering requirements and coordinating with other teams.
 You have experience leading other engineers and implementing best engineering practices in an Agile Environment.